 This is often confused with machine translation, but they’re not the same.
 Machine translation (MT) constructs the translation itself, while translation memory (TM) simply stores previously generated translations in a database and retrieves or suggests similar translations already existing in the database.

-The 5 best CAT tool features for 2020
+The 5 best CAT tool features

 1. Translation memory

 This is the most important feature of any CAT tool.
 Translation memory (TM) is a database that stores every translation you’ve previously completed, from any translator.
 This allows translators to easily choose phrases that are already translated over a period of time across different projects, which may have been archived or difficult to find.
 Unlike machine translation, which suggests possible translations from scratch, it’s up to the professional translator to make the judgment call as to whether or not the recalled sentences from the translation memory fit in the context of the new translation.